CHR-onicles/Whatsapp-bot/README.md

 <br>

 This is a whatsapp bot I created for EPiC Devs ([wait who?](#who-are-epic-devs)) to make academic life a tiny bit easier.
-It makes use of a Whatsapp web library and acts just like a regular user.
+It uses a [Whatsapp web library](https://github.com/pedroslopez/whatsapp-web.js) and acts just like a regular user.
 It was built alongside a node server and is currently deployed to Heroku in order to make it available 24/7...or so I thought.
-Since I'm using a free Heroku dyno, I use cron-jobs to keep the dyno from sleeping and also to perform some _interesting_ calculations at specific times.
+Since I'm using a free Heroku dyno, I use cron-jobs to keep the dyno from idling and also to perform some _interesting_ calculations at specific times.
 The bot often interacts with a MongoDB cloud database to supplement its functionalities.

 <br>